LaggedSoda/projects/lm386 music player/project.md

 Pin 2: We set the (-) inverting pin to GND because we don't need it

 Pin 3: We send our input signal here, in our case PWM.
-We have a low-pass filter (0.3nF and 1kΩ) so it can smooth the square wave to something nicer for the LM386
+We have a low-pass filter (0.3nF and 1kΩ) so it can smooth the square wave to something nicer for the LM386 (I realize my cutoff frequency when I made this may not be the most ideal; later, I intend on trying this out by switching from 0.3nF to 130nF)

 Pin 4: GND.
 There are two capacitors in parallel (a 130nF and a 100μF) connected to pin 6 to make the voltage more stable for the chip.